An SAP license audit is:

 What kind of license usage data does the USMM TCode collect?

-USMM TCode collects license usage data such as Named Users, Indirect Usage data, Managed Engines usage, peak concurrent Logon sessions, and Professional Users.
+USMM TCode collects license usage data, including Named Users, Indirect Usage data, Managed Engine usage, peak concurrent Logon sessions, and Professional Users.

 Has the introduction of SAP S4 Hana changed license definitions?

-Yes, with the introduction of SAP S4 Hana, license definitions have changed significantly from legacy ECC to S4 Hana license, including the Hana Database License.
+Yes, with the introduction of SAP S/4HANA, license definitions have changed significantly from those in legacy ECC to those in S/4HANA, including the HANA Database License.

 Negotiating SAP License Audit Settlements